MBB Consulting: What’s Different About the Big 3 Firms

 The strong bonding helps in making the long work hours manageable.
 One can expect a Bainie just a text or phone call away.
 The culture takes pride in helping people out of the weeds, picking them up during their low times, and setting them up for success.

-• Interviewee-led cases: Like BCG, Bain uses interviewee-led cases.
+• Interviewee-Led Cases: Like BCG, Bain uses interviewee-led cases.
 Bain cases focus on understanding when the data is enough to make recommendations and not “boiling the ocean.”
 If you feel ready to make your recommendation on a Bain case, don’t hesitate.
 Walk your interviewer through why you think you are ready to make your recommendation and proceed with it.
 They will appreciate your confidence and ability to drive the problem-solving to its conclusion.

-• Fit traits tested: Bain primarily focuses on the traits of entrepreneurship, the ability to lead, and teamwork.
+• Fit Traits Tested: Bain primarily focuses on the traits of entrepreneurship, the ability to lead, and teamwork.

 • Bain Experience Interview: Bain’s behavioral interview is known as the Bain Experience Interview, which is similar to any fit interview with an emphasis on getting to know the interviewee in detail.
 The interviewer can sometimes ask follow-up questions to better understand the examples and how well you fit into the Bain culture.